SanjanaNEU/VisionX/README.md

-# Safety Annotation — FiftyOne plugin
+# RedFlag — FiftyOne plugin

 A [FiftyOne](https://docs.voxel51.com/) plugin that connects video samples in your dataset to [Twelve Labs](https://www.twelvelabs.io/): create a multimodal index (Marengo 3.0 + Pegasus 1.2), upload clips, preview Marengo embeddings, and run Pegasus for structured **workplace / industrial safety** analysis with a 1–10 danger score returned as JSON.